Elaine May: 2000–2018: Return to acting and Broadway

-She appeared in Woody Allen's Small Time Crooks (2000) where she played the character May Sloane, which Allen named after May when he wrote it, and with May being his first choice for the part.
+May appeared in Woody Allen's Small Time Crooks (2000) where she played the character May Sloane, which Allen named after May when he wrote it, and with May being his first choice for the part.
 For her acting, she won the National Society of Film Critics award for Best Supporting Actress.
 Allen spoke of her as a genius, and of his ease of working with her: "She shows up on time, she knows her lines, she can ad-lib creatively, and is willing to.
 If you don't want her to, she won't.
 She's a dream.
 She puts herself in your hands.
 She's a genius, and I don't use that word casually."
 Nearly 15 years later, Allen ended up casting her to play his wife, Kay Munsinger, in his Amazon limited series, Crisis in Six Scenes, which was released in 2016.

 In 2002, Stanley Donen directed her musical play Adult Entertainment with Jeannie Berlin and Danny Aiello at Variety Arts Theater in Manhattan.
 May wrote the one-act play George Is Dead, which starred Marlo Thomas and was performed on Broadway from late 2011 into 2012 as part of the anthology play Relatively Speaking along with two other plays by Woody Allen and Joel Coen, directed by John Turturro.
 Charles Isherwood of The New York Times praised May's entry describing it as "a delicious study in the bliss of narcissism".
-David Rooney of The Hollywood Reporter concurred describing George is Dead as the "Strongest entry".
+David Rooney of The Hollywood Reporter concurred describing George is Dead as the "strongest entry".
 Before he died in 2019, Donen was reported to be in pre-production for a new film, begun December 2013, to be co-written with May and produced by Nichols.
 A table reading of the script for potential investors included such actors as Christopher Walken, Charles Grodin, Ron Rifkin, and Jeannie Berlin.